 Hemp seed oil

-Hemp seed oil is maybe the most recognizable product, that is made from hemp plant.
+Hemp seed oil is probably the most recognizable product, that is made from hemp plant.
 It is produced by cold pressing of hemp seeds, which contain an ideal ratio (for humans) of omega 3 & omega 6 essential fatty acids.
 They are also rich in proteins, soluble & insoluble fibers, vitamins and minerals.

-Hemp seed oil can be used on its own, for salad dressing, pestos, shakes and other cold dishes, but it is not suitable for cooking, frying or anyhow exposing to high temperatures, as it has low smoke point.
+Organic hemp seed oil can be used on its own, for salad dressing, pestos, shakes and other cold dishes, but it is not suitable for cooking, frying or anyhow exposing to high temperatures, as it has low smoke point.

 Benefits of hemp seed oil: